analytically/capsulecrm-java/README.md

 ### Configuration

-In Play's `application.conf`, add your URL and Capsule CRM API token.
-Users can find their API token by visiting My Preferences via their username menu in the Capsule navigation bar.
+In your Play! application's `conf/application.conf`, add your URL and Capsule CRM API token.
+Capsule CRM users can find their API token by visiting `My Preferences` via their username menu in the Capsule navigation bar.

 ```ruby
 capsulecrm.url="https://<yourdomain>.capsulecrm.com"